serghiou/best-of-data-science/best-of-r.md

 **[Pretty survival plots.](https://rviews.rstudio.com/2017/09/25/survival-analysis-with-r/)** Tutorial.
 A guide on how to use ggplot2 to produce pretty survival curves.

+**[Complex barplots 1.](https://www.r-bloggers.com/a-not-so-simple-bar-plot-example-using-ggplot2/amp/)** Tutorial.
+A good exmaple of not-as-straight-forward bar plots with ggplot2.
+Download the script from the top of the page.

+**[Complex barplots 2.](https://stackoverflow.com/questions/45179013/r-barplot-with-multiple-categorical-variables-on-the-x-axis-more-than-2)** Tutorial.
+A guide on StackOverflow on how to build rather inveted bar plots using Base R. Quite a useful guide that illustrates multiple useful functions necessary to build such plots.

 **[Wordclouds.](https://www.r-bloggers.com/statistics-sunday-creating-wordclouds/amp/)** Tutorial.
 A tutorial on how to create wordclouds in R.

 **[alluvial.](https://cran.r-project.org/web/packages/ggalluvial/vignettes/ggalluvial.html)** Package.
 Tutorial.
 A package for building pretty alluvial diagrams (flow diagrams) using ggplot2.